CyberGA/ENS/README.md

 npm run dev
 ```

-Next, open `http://localhost:3000/` or the `port` display on your terminal in your browser
+Next, open [http://localhost:3000/](http://localhost:3000/) or the `url` display on your terminal in your browser